Depolarization of opinions on social networks through random nudges: Abstract

 \section{Abstract}

 Polarization of opinions has been empirically noted in many online social network platforms.
 Traditional models of opinion dynamics, based on statistical physics principles, do not account for the emergence of polarization and echo chambers in online network platforms.
-A recently introduced opinion dynamics model that incorporates the homophily factor -- the tendency of agents to connect with those holding similar opinions as their own -- captures polarization and echo chamber effects.
+A recently introduced opinion dynamics model that incorporates the \emph{homophily} factor -- the tendency of agents to connect with those holding similar opinions as their own -- captures polarization and echo chamber effects.
 In this work, we provide a non-intrusive framework for mildly nudging agents in an online community to form random connections.
 This is shown to lead to significant depolarization of opinions and decrease the echo chamber effects.
-Remarkably, even a mild nudge is seen to be effective in avoiding polarization, though a large nudge leads to another undesirable effect, namely, radicalization.
-Further, we obtain the optimal nudge factor to avoid the extremes of polarization and radicalization outcomes.
+Though a mild nudge effectively avoids polarization, overdoing this leads to another undesirable effect, namely, radicalization.
+Further, we obtain the optimal nudge probability to avoid the extremes of polarization and radicalization outcomes.